MezMerrit/AU-School-Handwriting-Fonts/README.md

 The regular weight of the font family is intended to imitate the pencil thickness of actual handwriting, however the scalability of the fonts enables them to be widely varied according to intended usage.

-The fonts can also be used in software that supports OpenType Fonts (such as Adobe or Mac's native Pages application) to make full use of alternate glyphs for precursive variations (as shown below).
+The fonts can also be used in software that supports OpenType Fonts (such as Adobe products or Mac's native Pages application) to make full use of alternate glyphs for precursive variations (as shown below).

 ![opentype-ani](https://user-images.githubusercontent.com/34974280/174490884-cc6b3630-c1d4-4711-b878-0ff5e73a1cf2.gif)